3ahmnm1920-mep3/NakedOptics-InstagramFilter-MaraJust/README.md

 ## Concept

-Snow in for- and background; in the background should be mountains either an illustrator graphic made by me or a reference picture out of the internet;
+Snow in for- and background; in the background should be mountains in comic style either an illustrator graphic made by me or a reference picture out of the internet with photshop filter;
-through smile the ski mask texture should take up the glassfront and change texture;
+through smile the ski mask texture should take up the glassfront and change texture (also in comic texture);
 time in the right top corner
 NakedOptics Logo in the bottom corner around the neck of the user should be a scarf